Where Does Chocolate Come From?

 Milk chocolate must contain 10% chocolate and 12% dairy.
 Technically, white chocolate is not chocolate at all because it contains no cocoa solids.
 It is generally made from cocoa butter, sugar, vanilla and milk solids.

-In some less expensive chocolates, some or all of the cocoa butter is replaced by other more stable fats, usually palm, palm kernel or coconut oil.
+In some less expensive chocolates, some or all of the cocoa butter is replaced by other more stable fats, usually palm, palm kernel, or coconut oil.
 These confections are known as coating chocolates or compound chocolates.
-Since these fats have a higher melting point than cocoa butter, chocolate made with them will not melt in your mouth the way that high quality chocolate does.
-On the plus side, these coating chocolates do not need to be tempered.
+Since these fats have a higher melting point than cocoa butter, chocolate made with them will not melt in your mouth the way that high-quality chocolate does.
+Plus, these coating chocolates do not need to be tempered.

-Now that we've all had a crash course in how chocolate is made, let's get back to Alyssa's question.
-There is no real regulation of the amount of sugar used to make dark chocolate; whether a manufacturer labels the chocolate semi-sweet or bittersweet is not dictated by the government (or any other body, for that matter).
+The amount of sugar used to make dark chocolate is not really regulated; whether a manufacturer labels the chocolate semi-sweet or bittersweet is not dictated by the government (or any other body, for that matter).

-As a result, one manufacturer might make a chocolate with 50% chocolate and call it semi-sweet while another might label that same chocolate bittersweet.
-Where the difference between the two (when there is any) really matters is in the ratio of cocoa solids to sugars in a particular recipe.
+As a result, one manufacturer might make a chocolate with 50% chocolate and call it semi-sweet, while another might label that same chocolate bittersweet.
+The difference between the two (when there is any) really matters is in the ratio of cocoa solids to sugars in a particular recipe.

 Let's say that, for the sake of argument, a recipe calls for 1 ounce of 64% semi-sweet chocolate.
-This means that .64 oz is made up of cocoa solids and cocoa butter.
-The remaining .36 oz is made up of sugar, vanilla and perhaps an emulsifier (lecithin).
+This means that .64 oz comprises cocoa solids and cocoa butter.
+The remaining .36 oz comprises sugar, vanilla, and perhaps an emulsifier (lecithin).

-If all you have is 85% chocolate on hand, this means that 85% is made up of chocolate with only the remaining 15% made up of sugar, vanilla and possibly lecithin.
-You can go ahead and use the 85% chocolate, but as you can see, it will be more chocolaty and less sweet than the 64% chocolate.
+If all you have is 85% chocolate on hand, this means that 85% is chocolate, with only the remaining 15% made up of sugar, vanilla, and possibly lecithin.
+You can use the 85% chocolate, but as you can see, it will be more chocolaty and less sweet than the 64% chocolate.

-In a recipe that calls for several ounces of a particular percentage chocolate, you might have to increase the amount of sugar when substituting a higher percentage chocolate.
-When substituting a lower percentage chocolate (say, 50% for 70%) you might need to compensate by adding a little less sugar and maybe a little cocoa powder and butter.
+In a recipe that calls for several ounces of a particular percentage of chocolate, you might have to increase the amount of sugar when substituting a higher percentage of chocolate.
+When substituting a lower percentage of chocolate (say, 50% for 70%), you might need to compensate by adding a little less sugar and maybe a little cocoa powder and butter.

-As to why a particular recipe calls for a mixture of semi-sweet and bittersweet chocolate, I can only surmise that the author was going for a specific flavor profile.
-Now, having said that, no two chocolates taste exactly the same, so unless they expressly call for certain brands and percentages, I would probably just go ahead and use whatever I had on hand, not worrying too much about just a few percentage points.
+I can only surmise that the author was going for a specific flavor profile as to why a particular recipe calls for a mixture of semi-sweet and bittersweet chocolate.
+Now, having said that, no two chocolates taste precisely the same, so unless they expressly call for specific brands and percentages, I would probably go ahead and use whatever I had on hand, not worrying too much about just a few percentage points.

 Does Chocolate Really Taste Sweet?